 Sometimes, we dads can be a little bit intimidating… what with our deep voices, etc. Toddlers may feel safe enough with mom to act up.

 Your toddler may be getting frustrated.
 We are humans, not robots.
 That means we make mistakes, and sometimes we do not communicate well.
 This is especially true when communicating with a toddler!

 Mom may frustrate your toddler.
 It could be something simple like mom doesn’t give in to demands, which frustrated poor old toddler into acting up.

 Being a mom is tough!
 If mom has a job, then she has a difficult balancing act to do.
-Even if mom does not have a job, there is still plenty of other things that they need to do, right?
+Even if mom does not have a job, there are still plenty of other things they need to do.

 When these other jobs are being completed, your toddler just doesn’t get the attention they constantly demand!

 This is slightly different from a working dad.
 When dad is home, he gets to spend uninterrupted time with your toddler.

 This may result in your toddler acting out more with mom because they want more attention.